bentoml/OCR-as-a-Service/README.md

 <br>

 ## 📖 Introduction 📖
 This project demonstrates how to effortlessly serve an OCR model using BentoML.
 It accepts PDFs as input and returns the text contained within.
-The service employs Facebook's  [detectron2](https://github.com/facebookresearch/detectron2) for image segmentation and [EasyOCR](https://github.com/JaidedAI/EasyOCR) for OCR tasks.
+The service employs [Microsoft's DiT](https://github.com/microsoft/unilm/tree/master/dit) using [Meta's detectron2](https://github.com/facebookresearch/detectron2) for image segmentation and [EasyOCR](https://github.com/JaidedAI/EasyOCR) for OCR.

 ![Architecture](images/architecture.png)